 Division I schools generally have more students, larger athletic budgets and more athletic department support than schools in Division II or III.

 Schools in Division II emphasize a life balance in which academically and athletically gifted students can compete at a high level while maintaining a traditional collegiate experience.

 Academics are the primary focus for Division III student-athletes who experience shorter sports seasons, reducing their time away from academic studies and other campus activities.
 Consult the individual college or university for admission and eligibility requirements.
 See the official NCAA Division III website for additional information.
-No athletic aid is granted to students who play for a Division III school, but merit and need-based aid can be offered by the institutions.
+No athletic aid is granted to students who play for a Division III school, but the institutions can offer merit and need-based aid.

 Some student-athletes are recruited by colleges and universities to play a sport for their school.
 If a student is recruited by a school for athletics, the college application process differs from students applying to schools that aren’t planning on participating in sports or are only planning to play a sport at the Division III level.